RyWhal/blackholeoftheinternet/README.md

 Before the entry even hits the spam filter:

-1) All white space and special characters are stripped out from the text entry.
+>1) All white space and special characters are stripped out from the text entry.

-2) All characters are converted to lowercase characters
+>2) All characters are converted to lowercase characters

-3) An Md5 hash is created from the new lowercase, no white space, no special charcter string.
+>3) An Md5 hash is created from the new lowercase, no white space, no special charcter string.

-4) That MD5 hash is checked against the database to see if it already exists.
+>4) That MD5 hash is checked against the database to see if it already exists.

-5) If the MD5 does not exist, the original string (not the modified one) is sent off to the spam function for further checking
+>5) If the MD5 does not exist, the original string (not the modified one) is sent off to the spam function for further checking

+Once it reaches the spam filter:

+>1) The original string is once again converted to all lowercase letters

+>2) The entry string is compared against an english dictionary to see how many words dont appear in the english dictionary to get its "word score"

+>3) The entry string is then compared againse a dictionary of vulgarity.
+However many vulgar words occur is its "vulgarity score"

+>4) Then the # of occurances of characters and checks to see if they are near expected tolerances.
+Each time a set of characters is out of the expected range, that is one ticket to the "Character score". for example, this is to prevent something like "ljkahsdlfjhaslkdfjhsldkjfh".

+>5) All of the three scores (spam, vulgarity, and character) are added together for a spam score

+>6) The spam score that allows an entry is different based on the number of words.

+If the entry passes the spam tolerances, its added to the Database and will show up in random entries.
+An entry that fails the spam check is still entered into the Database, but will now display.

+The spam filter is not perfect, but it does help stop some spam.